 Never Buy Glasses Without These 3 Things

-So you’ve gotten your prescription and are ready to get your lenses and frames, likely from the pushy salesperson who cornered you the second you left the exam room.
+So you’ve gotten your prescription and are ready to get the lenses and frames, likely from the pushy glasses salesperson who cornered you the second you left the exam room.
 They’re likely having you try on frame after frame, of course telling you the most expensive one looks the best.
 Fun times.

 Understandably, the frames get the most attention during the buying process, but you should be paying just as much if not more attention to the lenses.
 And not just the prescription.

 We’re here to help make sure you don’t forget about some crucial extra features you’ll need.
 Luckily, many lens sellers include the following standard, including Lensabl.

 Just like we should be wearing sunscreen to protect our skin, we should also be doing what we can to protect our eyes from the same UV rays.
 Most sunglasses (check the little sticker on your new pair) include UV protection, and these days many regular seeing glasses do as well.

 Sunburns suck.
 Your corneas being “burned” is another unpleasant experience.

 - Inflamed cornea

 - Sensitivity to light

 Those are the short term symptoms.
 Long-term exposure can lead to cataracts, visible growths on the eye from Pterygia, and other long-term retinal damage.